Andrew Pendelton III: Feud with New Wave

 Talent and Money began 2009 feuding with then NWA Anarchy Tag Team Champions the New Wave.
 At an NWA Anarchy television taping in January 2009, Talent and Money violently attacked the New Wave (Cash Wheeler and Derrick Driver) after they defended their Titles against The Technicians.
 Talent and Money left the New Wave bloodied after several belt shots to the head.

 Over the next several weeks, Talent and Money and the New Wave constantly attacked each other both before and after their scheduled matches.
 Talent and Money defeated the New Wave in a Tag Team Championship match during an NWA Anarchy television taping in February 2009.
 Talent and Money's win was somewhat debated due to interference by Seth Delay and Brody Chase and an on-air payoff by Andrew Pendelton III.

 At this point NWA Anarchy's owner Jerry Palmer stepped in because the attacks put the fans in jeopardy.
 The fans demanded action, so Jerry Palmer scheduled a Tag Team Championship match between Champions Talent and Money and the New Wave at NWA Anarchy's major show Hostile Environment 2009.
 Ironically, many believe that the 4-way ladder match at Hostile Environment 2008 was what catapulted both Talent and Money and the New Wave into the spotlight.

 The feud culminated in a no disqualification, no count out, falls count anywhere match at Hostile Environment.
 The match immediately became an ultraviolent bloodfest with chairs, tables, and anything the wrestlers could get their hands on.
 Several first's for the NWA Anarchy Arena saw Steven Walters allow a fan to hit Andrew Pendelton III in the head with a chair, Steven Walter's pinfall attempt on Andrew Pendelton III on top of the announce table, and Derrick Driver diving from the ceiling onto Talent and Money.

 The amount of blood quickly became dangerous.
 J.T.
 Talent bled from head to toe, requiring immediate medical attention after the match.
 All of the wrestlers were covered in blood as was the ring and floor.
 Georgia Wrestling History reporter Larry Goodman claimed the match contained "the most brutal and bloody punishment in NWA Anarchy History".

 The match ended with New Wave hitting a spanish fly on J.T.
 Talent from the top rope through a table.
 The New Wave won the NWA Anarchy Tag Team Championships for a second time.

-The match was hailed as an instant classic and one of the greatest matches in the history of NWA Anarchy and NWA Wildside.